-At each Board meeting, the Chief Executive Officer delivers a high level update on business, before the Board moves to considering specific reports, reviewing business and financial performance, key initiatives, risks and governance.
+At each Board meeting, the Chief Executive Officer delivers a high level update on business, the Board considers specific reports, reviews business and financial performance, key initiatives, risks and governance.
 In addition, throughout the year the Senior Management Team and other colleagues deliver presentations to the Board on proposed initiatives and progress on projects.

-The Board Committees are the Audit Committee, the Nomination Committee and the Remuneration Committee.
-Specific responsibilities have been delegated to each.
+The Board's principal Committees are the Audit Committee, the Nomination Committee and the Remuneration Committee.
+In December 2015, the Board established a Corporate Social Responsibility ("CSR") Committee, comprising of directors and senior management and chaired by a Non-Executive Director.
 Each Committee has its terms of reference approved and regularly reviewed by the Board.
 The terms of reference for the Committees are available on www.halfordscompany.com/investors/governance.
-On the following pages each Committee Chairman reports how the Committee he/she chairs discharged its responsibilities in FY15 and the material matters that were considered.
+On the following pages each Committee Chairman reports how the Committee he/she chairs discharged its responsibilities in FY16 and the material matters that were considered.

 Following each meeting of a Committee, the Committee Chairman reports to the Board.
 Whilst not entitled to attend, other Directors, professional advisers and members of senior management attend when invited to do so.
 The Auditor attends Audit Committee meetings by invitation.
 No person is present at Nomination Committee or Remuneration Committee during discussions pertinent to them.
 The Company Secretary acts as the secretary to each Committee.